 The ILM (Intellect-Love-Mercy) Foundation for the last 19 Ramadans has converted charity into advocacy and action for Humanitarian Day (HDAY) projects.
-Through its network the Coalition to Preserve Human Dignity (CPHD,) we intentionally share our experience with volunteers and organizations on we how have utilized the HDAY model for community organizing in service.
+Through its network the Coalition to Preserve Human Dignity (CPHD,) we intentionally share our experience with volunteers and organizations on we how have utilized HDAY for community organizing.

-Through the Humanitarian Day (HDAY) experience, we have learned the essence of service projects which is to maintain a simplistic thirst for ongoing learning; so we empathized and then defined the question, “What is Humanitarian Day?”
-We identified possibilities where new features can be implemented for a more surreal experience.
-The following bullet-points asked us where we can begin to raise, reduce, eliminate and create new standards for service projects:
+Through the Humanitarian Day’s experience, we have learned the essence of service projects.
+In order to maintain a simplistic approach, we empathized the question, “What is Humanitarian Day?”
+Then we began to define and ponder new possibilities where new features can be implemented; so we can create a more surreal experience.
+In this phase of design, the following questions pushed us to raise, reduce, eliminate and create new HDAY standards:

-- How can the volunteer leave with a more surreal experience?
+- How can a volunteer leave HDAY, with a more surreal experience?

 - Can we increase our ability to build with relevant local agencies?

 - And how to directly deliver our services?

 Since 2000 the HDAY model was simply based on an on-site orientation for volunteer activism; by giving motivating instructions to ensure a positive and synergistic distribution.
 Now in 2018, we needed to redesign our approach.
 Especially since cities were beginning develop new policies on the future of homelessness in both, Orange and Los Angeles Counties.